eirikhoye/mirna_pipeline/README.md

 ![Read Contamination](/images/mirtrace-contamination-plot.png)

-Now we see the cause of the lower number of detected miRNA genes in contaminated_2 and contaminated_3, the majority of miRNAs in these datasets are from bird/reptile clades!
-Needless to say, these datasets should also not be included in further analysis!
+Now we see the cause of the lower number of detected miRNA genes in contaminated_2 and contaminated_3!
+The majority of miRNAs in these datasets are from bird/reptile clades!
+Needless to say, these datasets should also not be included in further analysis.